retrontology/twitchchatviewer/README.md

 1. Install the webserver
    a.
 Copy the `src` directory to `/var/www/webserver` (or wherever you want to serve your files from).
    b.
 Enter the directory you just copied ot, edit the `420-twitchchatviewer.conf` configuration file and define `WEBSERVERROOT` as the directory you copied to in the previous step.
    c.
+Enter the mongodb connection details at the bottom of `webserver/settings.py`
+   d.
 Initiate the db by running the commands:
    ```
    sudo python manage.py makemigrations
    sudo python manage.py migrate